 Digital Realty Trust (NYSE:DLR) was formed as a public company in 2004 out of 21 data centers acquired out of bankruptcy by GI Partners, a private equity firm.
 It now has 214 centers with 34.5 million square feet of rentable space in the U.S. and Europe.

-On April 4, it had a market cap of $26.75 billion, and last year delivered $4.32 per share in dividends to investors.
+As of yesterday’s close it had a market cap of $26 billion, and last year delivered $4.32 per share in dividends to investors.
 That’s a yield of 3.55%.
 Add a 19% one-year gain in the stock price and you get a total return of about 22%.
 Over the last five years, the stock is up 137%, and if you bought in 2014, when the price of the stock was about $60 per share, your current yield is about 7.2%.